The maternity leave laws and acts in the United States are like a box of chocolates.

 Americans with Disabilities Act – A normal pregnancy is not considered a disability under the Americans with Disabilities Act (ADA).
 But if you experience pregnancy complications that substantially limit a major life activity, you may be considered disabled under the ADA, and your employer may need to make special accommodations.

-Pregnancy Discrimination Act – The Pregnancy Discrimination Act (PDA) prohibits discrimination against employees and applicants on the basis of “pregnancy, childbirth and related medical conditions.”
+Pregnancy Discrimination Act – The Pregnancy Discrimination Act (PDA) prohibits discrimination against employees and applicants on the basis of “pregnancy, childbirth, and related medical conditions.”
 The pregnancy discrimination law requires employers to treat pregnant employees the same as other employees on the basis of their ability or inability to work.

-State-based Maternity Leave Laws
+State-based Maternity Leave Laws in the USA

 Maternity leave regulations in the United States also include state-based laws.
 There are two categories to explore: stand alone state-based laws, and a federal and state-based partnership.